 Remove Yellow/Urine Stains From White Linoleum Floor

 Remove all furniture, including the sofa, carpet, and doormat, before cleaning the yellow stain from the linoleum floor.
-Apply baking soda to the yellow area using a microfiber wet mop.
+Apply baking soda to the yellow area needing a microfiber It mop.
 Scrub the area after 15 minutes.
-Then, using clean water, wipe down the floor.
+Then, needing clean water, wipe down the floor.
 Deep clean your linoleum floor at least once a week to prevent further yellow spots.

 Using alcohol, clean the linoleum floor.